Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Decals.md

 For this reason, Unity’s decal projectors only render back faces and only render pixels behind the depth buffer values.
 This however can result in significant overdraw.
-Kinemation’s approach is to instead draw front faces with normal depth testing, and then in the vertex shader, push vertices that lie on the wrong side of the near clip plane so that they end up right in front of what the camera sees.
+Kinemation’s approach is to instead draw front faces with normal depth testing, and then in the vertex shader, detect if the camera is really close to or inside the decal volume.
+If so, it flattens out the vertices of the mesh so that they end up right in front of what the camera sees.

-**Warning: Right before release of 0.14.9, I discovered that the shader logic to perform this has some edge cases I did not account for.
-This will be resolved in a future version, but will likely require changes to the custom function signature.**

 Additionally, projection requires the projector normal and tangent baselines are in the projection direction, which doesn’t match the projector mesh surface.